Duncan Campbell (trumpeter): Professional career

 At sixteen, he joined his father's band, but left to travel with the bands playing the ballrooms in Glasgow.
 He played with about five bands, whose performance was broadcast on the radio most Saturday nights.
 One particular band belonged to Charlie Pressley, Campbell's future father-in-law.

-He later joined Lou Preager's orchestra at the Hammersmith Palais.
-Wally Smith, Don Lusher and his ex-wife Eileen Orchard were also a member of Preager's band, recording records with HMV.
+Campbell later joined Lou Preager's orchestra at the Hammersmith Palais.
+Wally Smith, Don Lusher and his ex-wife Eileen Orchard were also a member of Preager's band, recording records with His Master's Voice.
 When everyone had gone home, Campbell used to play "Lover Man, Where Can You Be?" by Sarah Vaughan in the Band Room at the Hammersmith Palais.
 Many years later, he would work with Vaughan.

 Preager and his orchestra were invited by the Queen Mother to play at Buckingham Palace, where they were all introduced personally to each member of the Royal Family.
 Around this time, Preager also wrote solos for Campbell to play which were later recorded on wax type records.
 Nevertheless, Campbell later joined the Tito Burns Band; front line up was Campbell on trumpet, Ronnie Scott on tenor sax and Johnny Dankworth on alto sax.
 He toured the country with them before joining Teddy Foster's Band, and later Cyril Stapleton's, band on lead trumpet.
 Finally, Duncan joined Ted Heath and his Orchestra, where he never missed a gig or recording in its fifty years of performances.